nergalex/f5-aks-kic-lab/source/class1/module1/module1.rst

         kube-public                   Active   2d7h
         kube-system                   Active   2d7h

-- Pods for the application cafe should have been deployed in the NameSpace cafe and in status Running:
+- The services of the application cafe should have been deployed in the NameSpace cafe and should be in status Running.
+- You should have 2 Pods for the coffee service and 1 Pod for tea service

 .. code-block:: bash